Chapter 1: What Is Computation?

 1.1 Bits: The Atoms of Information

 One bit is not very expressive on its own.
 With a single bit you can say "yes" or "no," but not much else.
 The power of bits comes from combining them.
 With two bits you can represent four distinct values: 00, 01, 10, and 11.
 With three bits you get eight values: 000, 001, 010, 011, 100, 101, 110, 111.
-The pattern is precise: $n$ bits can represent $2^n$ different values.
-Eight bits make a byte, giving you $2^8 = 256$ possible values - enough to encode every letter in the English alphabet (uppercase and lowercase), the digits 0 through 9, punctuation marks, and still have room to spare.
+The pattern is precise:

 Binary and Decimal

 In everyday life we use the decimal (base-10) number system.
+Each digit position represents a power of 10.
 The number 42 means $4 \times 10^1 + 2 \times 10^0$.
-The binary (base-2) system works exactly the same way, but each digit position represents a power of 2 instead of a power of 10.
+The binary (base-2) system works exactly the same way, but each position represents a power of 2 instead of a power of 10.
 The binary number 101010 means:

 $$1 \times 2^5 + 0 \times 2^4 + 1 \times 2^3 + 0 \times 2^2 + 1 \times 2^1 + 0 \times 2^0 = 32 + 8 + 2 = 42$$